 Most sterile processing technicians work in hospitals, but about 13% work in ambulatory care or surgery centers, and 2.4% work in medical or dental offices.

-You can quickly join the Sterile Processing Tech industry by completing MedCerts 13-week online training program, which was developed in partnership with an industry expert, and former President of IAHCSMM – the certifying body and industry-recognized authority in all-things sterile processing.
+You can quickly join the Sterile Processing Tech industry by completing MedCerts 13-week online training program, which was developed in partnership with an industry expert, and former President of IAHCSMM – the certifying body and industry-recognized authority in all-things sterile processing (now known as Healthcare Sterile Processing Association (HSPA)).
 It also includes 3D learning opportunities and increased interactivity to prepare you to get hired right away.

 To become fully certified as a CRCST, professionals must also complete 400 hours of hands-on experience.

 To learn more about this career, connect with a MedCerts one-on-one mentor today.